freddyjaoko/Ecommerce-modernization/README.md

 # 🛒 Ecommerce Modernization

-A modern, containerized ecommerce application designed with best DevOps practices.
+Took a dated application and turned it into a modern, containerized ecommerce application designed with best DevOps practices.
 This project includes full CI/CD automation, comprehensive testing, and seamless deployment to the cloud.

 ---